leo-leesco/fun/README.md

   Paper discussion (2/3).
   Type systems for effects.

+  *Note*: the course is (of course?) also in hybrid format, same modalities and URL as above.

 ### Type-Directed Programming

 These lectures will involve some hands-on experience and a fair bit of